 Residencies by prominent composers have long been a staple of The Walden School curriculum.
-Below we highlight Composers-in-Residence from the past three years.
+Learn more about our current and past Composers-in-Residence below.

 John McDonald, Professor of Music and Director of Graduate Music Studies at Tufts University, is a composer who tries to play the piano and a pianist who tries to compose.
 He received the 2009 Lillian and Joseph Leibner Award for Distinguished Teaching and Advising from Tufts University, and was named the 2007 MTNA-Shepherd Distinguished Composer of the Year by the Music Teachers National Association.
 McDonald was Music Department Chair at Tufts from 2000 to 2003.
 He has served as an Artistic Ambassador to Asia, and is on the advisory boards of American Composers Forum New England, Worldwide Concurrent Premiers, Inc., and several other cultural and academic organizations.